tintinweb/scapy-ssl_tls/README.md

 Installation (optional)
 --------

-Note - it should *not* required to copy the layer files to scapy to run the examples.
+Note - it is *not* required to deploy files from the src/scapy/layers folder to your scapy_installation/layers directory in order to run the examples.

 1) deploy all files in ./src/scapy/layers to ./scapy/layers